 1. In your words, who are you?

 I am a recovering humanitarian turned entrepreneur.
 Over the last two decades I have been part of action-packed operations in some of the world’s most challenging environments.
 These included humanitarian missions in post conflict and peace-keeping settings, starting up operations & leading a UN agency in Somalia, or turning around and taking to scale country operations for large global non-profits in places such as Swaziland or Mozambique.
 Working on the frontlines of impact delivery I have learned to appreciate the role of technology as a force multiplier and the huge impact that entrepreneurship and innovation have on people and communities.
-I have also understood the inadequacy of incumbent business models (be these for profit or charity) in these settings and the huge opportunity that can be addressed with innovative business models that combine impact and profit.
+I have also understood the inadequacy of incumbent business models (be these for profit or charity) in these settings and the huge opportunity that can be addressed with innovative business models that combine social impact and profit.

 2. Tell us about your company.